Water Damage Emergency Tips

 If your home has water damage, time is of the essence.
 Water that's allowed to sit for an extended period of time can cause structural damage and create a breeding ground for mold growth.
 If your property has been affected, it's important to act quickly.

-For years, our team has helped homeowners in the Lenoir, Morganton, and Hickory communities.
+For years, our team has helped homeowners in the Hickory, Lenoir and Morganton communities of North Carolina.
 That's why we know how stressful it can be to have water damage in your home.
 We also know what it can be like to find yourself in a situation for which you're completely unprepared.

 Below are some tips we've compiled to make sure you manage until our experts arrive to make it "Like it never even happened."